owlbarn/tutorial/chapters/maths.md

 - : float = 1.41421356237309515
 ```

-The [@tbl:maths:basic_unary] lists these unary functions supported in this module.
+The table below lists these unary functions supported in this module.

 Function      | Explanation
 ------------  | -------------------------------------------------------